hubmapconsortium/documentation/docs/Publications/index.md

 - See the Globus [FAQ](https://docs.globus.org/faq/) regarding Globus Connect and Endpoints for more detail.

 As specified in the [HuBMAP Data Submission Guide](https://docs.hubmapconsortium.org/data-submission/), here is some _essential_ information about [Globus](https://www.globus.org/) uploads:
-- Your Globus ID must be an institutional ID. **Note:** eRA Commons and ORCID IDs are not acceptable for this purpose.
+- Your Globus ID must be an institutional ID. <mark>Note:</mark> eRA Commons and ORCID IDs are _not_ acceptable for this purpose.
   - When registering for HuMBAP or SenNet, if your institution does _NOT_ appear in the dropdown on this [page](https://app.globus.org), <br />
   contact the Helpdesk and request a sponsored Pitt (University of Pittsburgh) account.
   - [Check that your institution ID is linked](https://docs.globus.org/how-to/link-to-existing/) to your Globus ID.